Benjamin Wedro, MD, FACEP, FAAEM

 - Associated with weakness or change in sensation on one side of their body that may be a sign of stroke.

-- Not responding to treatment and is getting worse
+- Not responding to treatment or is getting worse

 - Requires more than the recommended dose of over-the-counter medications for pain